Seeding the City: Land Use Policies to Promote Urban Agriculture

 Main Food Topics: agriculture, agriculture preservation, food access, food assistance, food availability, food distribution, food marketing, food processing, food procurement, food production, food retail, food security, food system

-Sub Food Topics: Affordability, SNAP, WIC, agricultural practices, buy local, community garden, community supported agriculture, corner store or bodega, culturally appropriate foods, farm, farm to school, farmers market, fast-food, food infrastructure, food stamps, fruit, grocery store, liquor store, living wage, low-income, mobile market, people of color, produce, restaurant, supermarket, transportation, underserved population(s), value-added, vegetables, vulnerable population(s)
+Sub Food Topics: Affordability, agricultural practices, buy local, community garden, community supported agriculture, corner store or bodega, culturally appropriate foods, farm, farm to school, farmers market, fast-food, food infrastructure, food stamps, fruit, grocery store, liquor store, living wage, low-income, mobile market, people of color, produce, restaurant, SNAP, supermarket, transportation, underserved population(s), value-added, vegetables, vulnerable population(s), WIC

 Public Policy Topics: Funds and grants, Plans, Programs, Public investment